Farah Pahlavi: Islamic Revolution and life in exile

+Riots and unrest grew more frequent and culminated in January 1979.
+The government enacted martial law in most major Iranian cities and the country was on the verge of an open revolution.
+Mohammad Reza and Farah departed Iran via aircraft on 16 January 1979.
 For more than a year, the couple searched for permanent asylum.
-Many governments were unwilling to allow them within their borders because the revolutionary government in Iran had ordered the Shah and Shahbanu's arrest and death and it was not known how much it would pressure foreign powers.
+Many governments were unwilling to allow them within their borders because the revolutionary government in Iran had ordered the Shah's and Shahbanu's arrest and death and it was not known how much it would pressure foreign powers.

 Egyptian president Anwar Sadat, who had maintained close relations with Mohammad Reza for years (and whose wife Jehan Sadat was friends with Farah), allowed them to stay in Egypt.
 They also spent time in Morocco, where they were guests of King Hassan II, and in the Bahamas.
 When their Bahamian visas were not renewed, they went to Mexico and rented a villa in Cuernavaca near Mexico City during the summer of 1979.

-Shah's illness

-After leaving Egypt, Mohammad Reza's health further declined from non-Hodgkin's lymphoma.
+After leaving Egypt, Mohammad Reza's health further declined from Non-Hodgkin lymphoma.
 In October 1979, the couple was allowed into the United States for medical treatment, inflaming already tense relations between the US government and the revolutionaries in Tehran.
 The tensions ultimately led to the attack and takeover of the American embassy in Tehran in what became known as the Iran hostage crisis.
 The Shah and Shahbanu were not permitted to remain in the United States, and shortly after the Shah's surgical treatment on 22 October 1979, the couple departed for Contadora Island in Panama.
-Both Mohammad Reza and Farah viewed the Carter administration with some antipathy in response to a lack of support.
+Both Mohammad Reza and Farah viewed the Carter administration with some antipathy in response to its lack of support.

 Speculation arose that the Panamanian government was seeking to arrest Mohammad Reza in preparation for extradition to Iran.
-The Shah and Shahbanu again made an appeal to President Anwar Sadat to return to Egypt (Empress Farah writes that this plea was made through a conversation between herself and Jehan Sadat).
-Their request was granted and they returned to Egypt in March 1980, where they remained until the Shah's death four months later on 27 July 1980.
+The Shah and Shahbanu again made an appeal to President Anwar Sadat to return to Egypt (Empress Farah wrote that this plea was made through a conversation that she had with Jehan Sadat).
+Their request was granted, and they returned to Egypt in March 1980, where they remained until the Shah's death four months later on 27 July 1980.